junwatu/color-detection-openai/blogs/README.md

 ## Prerequisites

-Before we dive in, ensure the following software installed on your machine:
+Before we dive in, ensure the following software is installed on your machine:

 - Node.js
 - GridDB